TheMonk2121/ai-dev-tasks/PRD-B-1006-B-DSPy-3.0-Research-Enhanced-Assertions.md

 - **Performance insights**: No integration of research findings on assertion performance patterns
 - **Community best practices**: Missing implementation of proven assertion strategies from industry research

-**Impact:** Without these enhancements, the assertion framework remains basic and doesn't leverage the full potential of DSPy 3.0 capabilities or research insights, limiting system reliability and performance optimization opportunities.
+**Impact:** Without these enhancements, the assertion framework remains basic and doesn'tt leverage the full potential of DSPy 3.0 capabilities or research insights, limiting system reliability and performance optimization opportunities.

 ## 2. Solution Overview